bahrmichael/eve-pos-taxer/README.md

 * `EVE_POS_AUTHKEY`: A string to authorize API requests (see `app.py#app(...)`).
 * `EVE_POS_TAX_RECIPIENT`: The character's name, to whom the corps pay their taxes.
 This variable is only needed for the script `loadTransactions.py`.

-Those variables must be set on the os level for running the scripts (except `EVE_POS_AUTHKEY`), and must be set in `variables.env` for running the API app.
+Those variables must all be set in `variables.env` for running the both the scripts image and the API image.

 ### Database preparation